ci4rail/docs/docs/_includes/content/io4edge/canl2/detailed-description.md

 ##### Multiple Clients

 It is possible to have multiple clients active at the same time.
 For example:
-One client sends data, a second client receiving a stream with a specific filter and a third client receiving a stream with a different filter.
+{% if inclue.listenonly == "false" %}One client sends data, a second {% else %}One {%endif %} client receiving a stream with a specific filter and a another client receiving a stream with a different filter.

 ### Using SocketCAN